-- Coercion Coercion is direct or implied threat of force, 1. violence, danger, hardship, or retribution sufficient to persuade a reasonable person of ordinary susceptibility to perform an act which otherwise would not have been performed or acquiesce in an act to which one would otherwise not have submitted.
+- Coercion Coercion is direct or implied threat of force, violence, danger, hardship, or retribution sufficient to persuade a reasonable person of ordinary susceptibility to perform an act which otherwise would not have been performed or acquiesce in an act to which one would otherwise not have submitted.
 Coercion can include unreasonable and sustained pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 A person's words or conduct cannot amount to coercion unless they wrongfully impair the other's freedom of will and ability to choose whether or not to engage in sexual activity.
 When a person makes it clear that the person does not want to engage in sexual activity, that the person wants to stop, or that the person does not want to go past a certain point of sexual interaction, continued pressure beyond that point may be coercive. - 2.
 Force The use of physical violence and/or physical intimidation to gain sexual access.
 Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce acquiescence.
 For example, the following statements represent the use of force: "Have sex with me or I'll hit you."
 "Okay, don't hit me; I'll do what you want."
 There is no requirement that a person resists a sexual advance or request, but resistance is a clear demonstration of non-consent.
 The presence of force is not demonstrated by the absence of resistance.
-Sexual activity that is forced is by definition non-consensual, but non-consensual sexual activity is not by definition forced.

-3. Incapacitation - Incapacitation is a state where an individual cannot make an informed and rational decision to consent to engage in sexual activity because the individual lacks conscious knowledge of the nature of the act (e.g., to understand the "who, what, where, when, why or how" of the sexual interaction) and/or is physically or mentally helpless.
+Sexual activity that is forced is by definition non-consensual, but non-consensual sexual activity is not by definition forced. - 3.
+Incapacitation Incapacitation is a state where an individual cannot make an informed and rational decision to consent to engage in sexual activity because the individual lacks conscious knowledge of the nature of the act (e.g., to understand the "who, what, where, when, why or how" of the sexual interaction) and/or is physically or mentally helpless.
 An individual is also considered incapacitated, and therefore unable to give consent, when asleep, unconscious, or otherwise unaware that sexual activity is occurring.
 Incapacitation can only be found when the respondent knew or should have known that the complainant was incapacitated when viewed from the position of a sober, reasonable person.
 One's own intoxication is not an excuse for failure to recognize another person's incapacitation.
+Incapacitation may result from the use of alcohol and/or other drugs; however, consumption of alcohol or other drugs, inebriation, or intoxication alone are insufficient to establish incapacitation.
+Incapacitation is beyond mere drunkenness or intoxication.
+The impact of alcohol or drugs varies from person to person, and evaluating incapacitation requires an assessment of how consumption of alcohol and/or drugs impacts an individual's decision-making ability, awareness of consequences, ability to make informed judgments, and capacity to appreciate the nature of circumstances of the act.
+No single factor is determinative of incapacitation.
+Some common signs that someone is incapacitated may include; slurred speech, confusion, shaky balance, stumbling, falling down, vomiting, and unconsciousness.